 6. Films must be compliant with all copyright laws.
 If music, artwork, or additional film material used in your film is not original, then permission from source must be obtained.
 The responsibility for this rests entirely with the filmmaker.
 Failure to obtain clearance could result in your film being withdrawn from the Festival.
 In this event, Astrophobia will not be liable to refund the fee or return the materials entered.

-7. By submitting to Astrophobia, the participant is granting permission to have their film viewed by anyone the festival director deems relevant for adjudication, is granting permission to screen the film at Astrophobia and use selected clips it in promotional materials (including but not limited to press releases, websites, social media, TV, radio and print).
+7. By submitting to Astrophobia, the participant is granting permission to have their film viewed by anyone the festival director deems relevant for adjudication, is granting permission to screen the film at Astrophobia and use selected clips in its promotional materials (including but not limited to press releases, websites, social media, TV, radio and print).

 8. If selected for screening at the festival, the filmmaker will be required to submit the following: